Travelers' diarrhea: Causes

 Infectious agents are the primary cause of travelers' diarrhea.
 Bacterial enteropathogens cause about 80% of cases.
 Viruses and protozoans account for most of the rest.

 The most common causative agent isolated in countries surveyed has been enterotoxigenic Escherichia coli (ETEC).
 Enteroaggregative E. coli is increasingly recognized.
 Shigella spp. and Salmonella spp. are other common bacterial pathogens.
 Campylobacter, Yersinia, Aeromonas, and Plesiomonas spp. are less frequently found.
 Mechanisms of action vary: some bacteria release toxins which bind to the intestinal wall and cause diarrhea; others damage the intestines themselves by their direct presence.

-Brachyspira pilosicoli pathogen also appears to be responsible for many chronic intermittent watery diarrhea and is only diagnosed through colonic biopsies and microscopic discovery of a false brush border on H&E or Warthin silver stain: its brush-border is stronger and longer that Brachyspira aalborgi's brush-border.
+Brachyspira pilosicoli pathogen also appears to be responsible for many chronic intermittent watery diarrhea and is only diagnosed through colonic biopsies and microscopic discovery of a false brush border on H&E or Warthin silver stain: its brush-border is stronger and longer that Brachyspira aalborgis brush-border.
 It is unfortunately often not diagnosed as coproculture does not allow growth and 16S PCR panel primers do not match Brachyspira sequences.

-While viruses are associated with less than 20% of adult cases of travelers' diarrhea, they may be responsible for nearly 70% of cases in infants and children.
+While viruses cause less than 20% of adult cases of travelers' diarrhea, they may cause nearly 70% of cases in infants and children.
 Diarrhea due to viral agents is unaffected by antibiotic therapy, but is usually self-limited.
 Protozoans such as Giardia lamblia, Cryptosporidium and Cyclospora cayetanensis can also cause diarrhea.
 Pathogens commonly implicated in travelers' diarrhea appear in the table in this section.

 A subtype of travelers' diarrhea afflicting hikers and campers, sometimes known as wilderness diarrhea, may have a somewhat different frequency of distribution of pathogens.